A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Results and Discussion

-In addition, we constructed higher-order dFC by correlating the DSVB-learned embeddings $\mathbf{z}_{it}$ between pairs of nodes, and examined the dynamic connectivity states in ASD by applying K-means clustering of these dynamic networks.
-Fig.~\ref{fig:connectivity} shows the estimated connectivity matrices for three different states with the corresponding highest FC connections.
-By referring to Power dictionary \cite{Power2011-hs}, the corresponding brain functional system can be traced back.
-ASD group shows stronger FC connections in visual, default mode, salience networks; whereas higher connectivity is observed in HC for sensory and auditory networks.
-The difference in FC patterns between ASD and HC are state-dependent.
-In ASD, visual ROIs shows increased interconnections in state-1 and state-2 where default mode and salience are mostly activated in state-1.
-This is consistent with previous findings \cite{Holiga2019-rf} that hyperconnectivity exists at prefrontal and parietal cortices; and hypoconnectivity restricted to sensory-motor regions for FC patterns in ASD as compared to HC.
+In addition, we constructed higher-order dynamic FC by correlating the DSVB-learned embeddings $\mathbf{z}_{it}$ between pairs of nodes, and examined the dynamic connectivity states in ASD by applying dynamic FC clustering of these dynamic networks.
+The optimal number of clusters = 3 is determined using the Elbow method \cite{bholowalia2014ebk}.
+Figure ~\ref{fig:connectivity} shows the estimated connectivity matrices for three different states with the corresponding highest FC connections.
+By referring to \cite{Power2011-hs}, the corresponding brain functional system can be traced back.
+The ASD group shows stronger FC connections in visual, default mode, salience networks; whereas higher connectivity is observed in HC for sensory and auditory networks.
+The difference in FC patterns between ASD and HC is state-dependent.
+In ASD, visual ROIs show increased interconnections in state-1 and state-2 where default mode and salience are mostly activated in state-1.
+This is consistent with \cite{Holiga2019-rf}, who also concluded that - compared to HC - ASD has hyperconnectivity in prefrontal and parietal cortices but hypoconnectivity in sensory-motor regions.
+Figure \ref{fig:raw_vs_embeddings} shows that the latent embedding matrices derived from DSVB are more visually discriminative compared to the raw FC matrices.
+The ASD embeddings highlight hyperconnectivity within visual networks (ROIs 143 to 173), particularly on the occipital lobe, and this aligns with earlier neuroscience discoveries \cite{keehn2008functional,clery2013fmri,matsuoka2020increased}.

-Fig.~\ref{fig:transition} shows the analysis of the transitions between different brain states which has been modeled as a Markov chain.
-For subject $i$, the transition probability of moving from state $k_{1}$ to state $k_{2}$ is computed as $P(s_{it} = k_{2} | s_{i,t-1} = k_{1})$ where $s_{it}$ is the state of subject $i$ at time point $t$ estimated by k-means clustering.
-The continuance in the same states over time for both groups can be estimated using this transition probability.
-Notably, as compared to previous model \cite{fuad2022}, the DSVB-learned embeddings that account for spatiotemporal dependencies exhibit different patterns on the probability density of transition rates, it also shows that the ASD group exhibits more transitions compared to HC.